PanoTour Kapp Thordsen: Svenskehuset

 After the geological investigations of 1870, preparations were made to establish a colony.
 Aktiebolaget (AB) Isfjorden was founded and a house was built at Kapp Thordsen in the summer of 1872.
 Per Öberg, who had been with Nordenskiöld in Greenland on an earlier expedition, and the Norwegian Johan Tiberg, an experienced miner, led the expedition of the „colonists“: 27 people, including several women and children, amongst them Tiberg’s wife Sofie, their son Johan (16) and daughter Jacobine (7), as well as two horses, twelve pigs and many chicken.
 First, a laboratory and a building for the livestock were built.

 Tiberg and Öberg, however, understood quickly that the colony at Kapp Thordsen would never thrive.
-The harbour conditions were difficult (they still are).
+The harbour and landing conditions were difficult (they still are).
 The shore is fully exposed to any wind and weather, shallow water makes access for anything bigger than a small boat difficult and once ashore, a steep slope has to be negotiated to get access to an area of soft and partly wet tundra, 800 m of which need to be crossed to reach the house.
 A little railway was built to make transport easier.
-Six men were able to move 48 loads with a total of 3.5 tons of goods a day up to the colony.
+Six men were able to move 48 loads with a total of 3.5 tons of goods per day up to the colony.

 Still, the place would never allow for an economically and logistically sound operation of a colony.
 To make things worse, the phosphorite occurence did not meet the expectations.
 And on top of all, geological phosphorite had got strong competition on the markets for fertilizers from the evolving chemical industry.

 In the end, it seems that the investors had to thank Öberg that losses did not become bigger than they already were.
 He made sure that the project was not developed any further.
 The colony was abandoned during the first summer, and everybody left again after a few months only.
 One large house had been built, at least.
 A second house of the same kind had been planned, but that one was never built.
 Inside, it should have been more comfortable, suited to house wealthy tourists during the summer months and providing a spare building in case of fire for those who spent the winter in the colony.
-A ship had already been chartered for two years to shuttle passengers, equipment and phosphorite between Spitsbergen, Scotland, England, Sweden and Denmark.
+A ship had already been chartered for two years in advance to shuttle passengers, equipment and phosphorite between Spitsbergen, Scotland, England, Sweden and Denmark.

 In the end, it was the Swedish industrial patron and investor Oscar Dickson who settled the bill for the failed business adventure at Kapp Thordsen.